adobe/aio-cli-plugin-jwt-auth/README.md

-  -b, --bare                   print access token only -f, --force                  get a new access token -p, --passphrase=passphrase  the passphrase for the private-key --no-prompt                  do not promp for passphrase
+  -b, --bare                   print access token only -f, --force                  get a new access token -p, --passphrase=passphrase  the passphrase for the private-key --no-prompt                  do not prompt for passphrase

 DESCRIPTION
   You must have a 'jwt-auth' key in your config, that has all your config data in .json format: